-El Dabaa nuclear power plant (NPP), which will be Egypt’s first nuclear power plant, is being developed in Matrouh Governorate on the Mediterranean coast, 250km west of Alexandria.
+El Dabaa nuclear power plant (NPP), Egypt’s first nuclear power project, is under construction in the Matrouh governorate on the Mediterranean coast, 250km west of Alexandria.

-Russian State Atomic Energy Corporation (ROSATOM) is the developer of the proposed El Dabaa nuclear power plant, which will be owned and operated by the Nuclear Power Plant Authority (NPPA) of the Arab Republic of Egypt.
+The Russian State Atomic Energy Corporation (ROSATOM) is the developer of the $30bn nuclear power plant, which will be owned and operated by the Nuclear Power Plant Authority (NPPA) of the Arab Republic of Egypt.

-The power plant will comprise four pressurised water reactors (PWRs) with a total capacity of 4.8GW, which is expected to account for up to 50% of Egypt’s power generation capacity.
+El Dabaa is Rosatom’s first major nuclear power project in Africa.
+It will comprise four pressurised water reactors (PWRs) with a total capacity of 4.8GW, which is expected to account for up to 50% of Egypt’s power generation capacity.

 The project is expected to boost the country’s economy and industrial development by creating up to 50,000 jobs.